dimitrispaxinos/13033/README.md

 ###  13033 App

 I developed this mobile app called 13033 using Google's Flutter (in less than 6 hours) for simplyfying the process of registering your movement (by sending the required SMS to 13033) when leaving your house during the COVID-19 lockdown in Greece.
-The app had  **more than 6.5K downloads** (as of April 23) and can be found on [**Play Store**](https://play.google.com/store/apps/details?id=metakinisi.app).
+The app can be found on [**Play Store**](https://play.google.com/store/apps/details?id=metakinisi.app).

 The app was also featured in an [article](https://www.thetoc.gr/koinwnia/article/koronoios-13033---i-dorean-efarmogi-pou-stelnei-ta-sms-metakinisis-me-3-klik/) on a greek news site and providing some publicity.
 Now, after less than a month, it has reached more than 6.5K downloads and helped many people in their daily life.